louis1001/odo/README.md

 ## Some current problems

-I'm having trouble with the "Garbage Collector"™
-A list contains symbols, and those point to values.
-When I wanna destroy a list, the values should go too.
-That's the problem.
-Apparently, I'm destroying too much, or too little.
-Because of this, the example `hangman.odo` is not working.

-Also, the metaprogramming in this project is awful.
+The metaprogramming in this project is awful.
 There's a comment in `Symbol.h` that explains it a little.

 I'm gonna refactor the whole project, specially the `Interpreter` section, and use polymorphism instead